Assistantships & Fellowships

 Fellowships provide stipend support with little or no teaching commitment.
 All fellowships include a waiver of tuition and most fees (although a fee of approximately $200 is required of all US students, and $442 of all international students [additional cost for required health insurance]).

-University of Louisiana (UL) doctoral fellowships, with a departmental supplement, have a stipend of $18,000 for each 9-month academic year, with a duration of 3-4 years.
+University of Louisiana (UL) doctoral fellowships have a stipend of $20,000 for each 9-month academic year, with a duration of 3-4 years.
 No teaching is required in the first or last years of these fellowships; during intervening semesters students are required to teach one laboratory section.
 University stipends are for 9 months; students can earn additional income during the summer as teaching or research assistants.
 To qualify for a University Fellowship, an international student must have earned a prior degree in the United States.

 The Graduate School offers a master’s fellowship program, details of which are available from the Money Matters page.

-Other fellowships are occasionally available to doctoral and MS students; applicants filling out the fellowship application form (which can be downloaded from the Graduate School's Forms & Resources page) will be considered for all available fellowships for which they qualify.
+Other fellowships administered by the Graduate School are occasionally available to doctoral and MS students; applicants filling out the fellowship application form (which can be downloaded from the Graduate School's Forms & Resources page) will be considered for all available fellowships for which they qualify.
 Students requiring additional time in the program beyond the duration of their fellowship are usually funded as teaching or research assistants.

 Faculty members with grants may offer Research Assistantships (RA) and employ graduate students as laboratory technicians or as research assistants.
 Applicants need to discuss stipend levels with the prospective advisor if such funding is available.
 Most, but not all, research assistantships include a waiver of tuition and fees; consult with the faculty advisor.
 International students are eligible for a RA.